 Hard workers, good listeners, smart players

-The Summit Country Day’s girls’ lacrosse program had humble beginnings in 2005, but the Lady Knights advanced to the state finals in 2007 and have been growing ever since.
+The Summit’s girls’ lacrosse program may have started with humble beginnings, but since the team advanced to the state finals in 2007, the program has been growing.